The minimum purchase order quantity for the product is 1

 MetPro helps to balance blood sugar levels and reduces the craving for sugar and combats issues regarding age-related insulin / glucose intolerance.

-Directions: As directed by your physician, a typical dose is 1 or 2 tabelts following each of the three main meals.
-Treatment usually begins with a low dosage (! or 2 tablets per day), progressively increasing the dosage as necessary.
+As directed by your physician, a typical dose is 1 tablet with each of the three main meals.
+Treatment usually begins at the lowest possible dosage (1 or 2 tablets per day), progressively increasing the dosage as necessary.
 The dosage should not surpass 3 grams of metformin per day.
+We recommend supplementing with vitamin B12 whilst using metformin.

-Disclaimer: This product and its statements have not been evaluated
+This product and its statements have not been evaluated by the FDA.